Marquette vs. Providence: Sportsbook promo codes, odds, spread, over/under - December 19

 - Odds to win the national championship: +1400

-- Marquette is two spots higher based on its national championship odds (fifth-best in the country) than its computer ranking (seventh-best).
+- Marquette is seventh-best in the country in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.

-- The Golden Eagles have experienced the -biggest change in terms of their national championship odds, improving from +2500 at the start of the season to +1400.
+- Bookmakers have moved the Golden Eagles' national championship odds up from +2500 at the start of the season to +1400.
+Among all teams in the country, that is the -biggest change.

 Check out all the futures bets available at BetMGM!